 In addition to the food and support along the ride, paying the fee also means that you’ll receive one Fuller Center jersey and a t-shirt.
 (You are on your own for shorts/spandex.)
 Keeping in mind that we will do laundry every three days, riders can opt to pay an additional $40 for another jersey.

 To ensure that our ride impacts those in need, all participants must meet a minimum fundraising requirement to participate.
 This fundraising requirement varies depending on the route you choose and the length of your ride:

 Remember that each rider sets their own fundraising goal, so you may want to consider choosing an amount even higher our minimum!
 High goals help you and your supporters think big.

-Our team goal is to raise $400,000, which would bring the total raised by FCBA since 2008 to $2.78 million — so we need everyone to come through if we hope to reach it!
+Our team goal is $350,000 which brings the total raised by FCBA since 2008 to over $3 million — so we need everyone to come through if we hope to reach it!